 It was on this last one that he really upped his own ante!
 Performers like Keith Richards, Elvis Costello, Henry Rollins, Leonard Cohen, Diamanda Galas, Ray Davies, and yes, Chuck D. were paired up with the rotating cast of (at this point) downtown weirdos, like Bill Frisell, Marc Ribot, Henry Threadgill, Vernon Reid, and Don Byron, to play the hits of the turbulent genius on strange instruments designed and built by Harry Partch.

-Although this was his last fully-produced multi-artist tribute, Willner has not stopped journeying down the rabbit hole.
+Although this was his last fully-produced multi-artist tribute, Willner never stopped journeying down the rabbit hole.
 He produced Marianne Faithful’s dark, confessional album Strange Weather, beat poet William Burroughs’ Dead City Radio, and Lou Reed’s Ecstasy, to name a paltry few.
-And he’s responsible for some of New York City’s greatest musical events over the years, as well.
+And he was responsible for some of New York City’s greatest musical events over the years, as well.

-In his 44 year career, Hal Willner has proven his ability to imagine and actually realize connections most wouldn’t even dream of.
-He’s found a comfortable niche spanning the New York jazz and downtown experimental music scenes, the midtown late night TV scene, and more broadly the universe of influences that have shaped him since childhood.
+In his 45 year career, Hal Willner prove his ability to imagine and actually realize connections most wouldn’t even dream of.
+He found a comfortable niche spanning the New York jazz and downtown experimental music scenes, the midtown late night TV scene, and more broadly the universe of influences that had shaped him since childhood.

 He can also be heard on just a few of the albums he’s produced, as well.
 Although he does do readings and gets on stage every now and then, he is not, and never wanted to be a performing musician.
-Instead, he prides himself on being a curator, and a masterful one at that.
-Willner is not unlike the art critic in a world where art has become its own criticism and criticism its own art, except his message is simple: Just listen.
+Instead, he took pride in being a curator, and a masterful one at that.
+Willner was not unlike the art critic in a world where art has become its own criticism and criticism its own art, except his message was simple: Just listen.

-By taking the music he loves, deconstructing it, pulling it out of its context to be performed by artists who are being pulled out of their own contexts, Willner forces his listener to abandon all preconceptions and stereotypes and just listen with fresh ears.
+By taking the music he loved, deconstructing it, pulling it out of its context to be performed by artists who are being pulled out of their own contexts, Willner forced his listener to abandon all preconceptions and stereotypes and just listen with fresh ears.